India's Mid-day Meal Scheme

 “What are you doing with these cows?
 Why didn’t you go to school?”

 The child immediately retorted, “If I go to school, will you give me food to eat?
 I can learn only if I eat."

 Unknowingly, this young boy had touched on a critical problem facing the nation’s children: they cannot learn on a hungry stomach.
-His simple response sparked a series of events which gave rise to the Mid-day Meal Scheme as it is known today.
-Started in the 1960s in Tamil Nadu, the program was set up to reduce hunger and encourage universal primary education.
+His simple response sparked a series of events which gave rise to the Mid day Meal Scheme as it is known today.
+Started in the 1960s in Tamil Nadu, the programme was set up to reduce hunger and encourage universal primary education.

 In November 28, 2001 the Supreme Court of India passed an order stating:

 "We direct the State Governments/Union Territories to implement the Mid-Day Meal Scheme by providing every child in every Government and Government assisted Primary School with a prepared mid-day meal."

 The Akshaya Patra Foundation, which was by then successfully implementing its own school lunch programme in Karnataka, was called in to give testimonies for verifying the efficacy of the scheme.

 In order to successfully carry out this mandate, each State Government then started its own Mid-day Meal programme.
 Initiated by the Government of Karnataka, Akshara Dasoha is one such scheme in place.